 You should submit ONE of the following as evidence of funds:

 - A dated and signed letter from a financial institution stating that you are the account holder, the account number, and the funds in the account held over the minimum 28 day period

 - You may use your parents bank account but will need to provide a birth certificate and accompanying letter from your parents confirming they agree for you to use their bank account

-You must submit evidence to the UK Embassy/Consulate that you meet a minimum English language level of CEFR B1 when applying for a Tier 4 (General) student visa.
+You must submit evidence to the UK Embassy/Consulate that you meet a minimum English language level of CEFR B1 when applying for a Student visa.
 The test must be on the approved SELT (secure English language test) list available on the UKVI website – please check for the most up to date list.

-If your English level is below CEFR B1 (i.e. Beginner or Elementary) you can only initially apply for a Short term study visa and then would have to re-apply for the Tier 4 student visa in your home country when you have achieved the required level.
+If your English level is below CEFR B1 (i.e. Beginner or Elementary) you can only initially apply for a Visitor or Short term study visa and then would have to re-apply for Student visa in your home country when you have achieved the required level.